aichaos/rivescript-js/docs/rivescript.md

 This loading method is asynchronous so you must resolve the promise or await it before you go on to sort the replies.

+For backwards compatibility, this function can take callbacks instead of returning a Promise:

+> `rs.loadDirectory(path, onSuccess(), onError(err, filename, lineno))`

 * resolves: `()`
 * rejects: `(string error)`

 ## async loadDirectory (string path)

 Load RiveScript documents from a directory recursively.

+For backwards compatibility, this function can take callbacks instead of returning a Promise:

+> `rs.loadDirectory(path, onSuccess(), onError(err, filename, lineno))`

 This function is not supported in a web environment.